 Give me an overview of your work at Luka

 I lead AI team at Luka.
 We are building a product called Replika.
 It's a chatbot that tries to be your digital friend.
 The primary goal of Replika is to give you emotional support, cheer up and encourage you.

 In the AI team we are constantly improving our dialogue models and NLP components, as well as doing a lot of research in conversational AI.
 For example, we recently open-sourced a part of Replika AI technology called CakeChat.
 CakeChat is a generative dialog system built purely on neural nets, and it's able to express emotions in a text conversation.
 It was trained on tons of human text dialogs and can generate dialog responses by itself.
 The key ingredient of CakeChat is emotional conditioning that allows switching emotions expressed in a conversation.
-You can try it on our demo page here.

 How did you begin your work in AI, and more specifically emotional AI?